Josh Jung Player Props: Rangers vs. Cardinals

 Josh Jung At The Plate

-- Jung has 64 hits, which is best among Texas hitters this season, while batting .294 with 24 extra-base hits.
+- Jung leads Texas with 65 hits, batting .293 this season with 24 extra-base hits.

-- He ranks 22nd in batting average, 61st in on base percentage, and 15th in slugging among the qualified batters in MLB action.
+- Among qualified hitters in MLB play, he ranks 20th in batting average, 64th in on-base percentage, and 17th in slugging.

-- In 18.2% of his games this season, he has homered, and 5.1% of his trips to the plate.
+- Looking at the 56 games he has played this year, he's hit a home run in 10 of them (17.9%), and in 5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.